 | Landlords (property income) | Over £30,000 | April 2027 |

-MTD for Income Tax fundamentally changes how you keep records and report income to HMRC.
-Four key obligations replace the annual Self Assessment.
+MTD for Income Tax fundamentally changes how you keep records and report income to regulatory.
+Four key obligations replace the traditional annual return process.

-You must keep all business records in HMRC-recognised MTD-compatible software — such as Xero, QuickBooks, or FreeAgent.
-Plain spreadsheets are not acceptable unless bridging software is used to connect them to HMRC's systems.
+You must keep all business records in regulatory-recognised MTD-compatible software — such as Xero, QuickBooks, or FreeAgent.
+Plain spreadsheets are not acceptable unless bridging software is used to connect them to regulatory's systems.
 NVH selects and sets up the right software for your situation — often at a lower cost than clients are currently paying.

-Instead of a single annual Self Assessment return, you must submit a summary of your income and expenses to HMRC four times per year — every quarter.
+Instead of a single annual tax return, you must submit a summary of your income and expenses to regulatory four times per year — every quarter.
 Submissions are due within one month of the end of each quarter.
-NVH manages all quarterly submissions on your behalf as part of your MTD service package.
+Quarterly submissions are filed by your existing advisers.

-At the end of each tax year, you must submit an End-of-Period Statement (EOPS) to HMRC confirming and finalising your annual income and expense figures.
-This replaces the previous self-certification element of Self Assessment and must be submitted by 31 January following the end of the tax year.
+At the end of each tax year, you must submit an End-of-Period Statement (EOPS) to regulatory confirming and finalising your annual income and expense figures.
+This must be submitted by 31 January following the end of the tax year.

-The annual Self Assessment return is replaced by a Final Declaration — but you still need to report all other income sources (employment, savings interest, dividends, capital gains, etc.).
+The annual tax return is replaced by a Final Declaration — but you still need to report all other income sources (employment, savings interest, dividends, capital gains, etc.).
 The Final Declaration is due by 31 January following the end of the tax year.
-NVH prepares and submits this on your behalf.
+Filing is handled by your existing advisers.

 We review your current record-keeping methods, identify your income threshold obligation, and confirm your compliance timeline.
-We'll also review your existing Self Assessment returns to check whether your 2024/25 income will bring you into scope for April 2026.
+We'll also review your existing tax returns to check whether your 2024/25 income will bring you into scope for April 2026.
 This review takes approximately 20 minutes and costs nothing.

 We select the right MTD-compatible software for your business type, volume of transactions, and budget — whether that's Xero, QuickBooks, FreeAgent, or a specialist bridging solution for those who need to retain existing spreadsheets.
 We set everything up, configure your chart of accounts, and connect your bank feeds.
 You don't need to understand the software — we do.